Once upon a time, it was a gold watch upon retirement. Then, it became deskside massages. How about now?

 Perhaps mental health wasn’t something that was much talked about in the gold watch days, but it’s garnering increasing attention in recent years, alongside sobering statistics.
 For example, 91 million workdays are lost in the UK each year due to mental health issues.
 Globally, anxiety and depression cost the economy an estimated $1 trillion in lost productivity.

 It’s highly likely that the events of 2020 have thrown these issues even more sharply into focus.
-Not only have people had to contend with health fears, but the psychological impact of the day-to-day changes that have been endured in a staggeringly short space of time have also had an impact.
-It will take more than a brightly coloured beanbag and a pinball machine in the recreation room to help people get to grips with the stress – both personal and job-related – that the pandemic has created.
+Not only have people had to contend with health fears, but the day-to-day changes have taken a psychological toll.
+It will take more than beanbags and pinball machines to help people get to grips with the pandemic.

 At DevOpsGroup, says Smith, a number of Mental Health First Aiders had already been trained to offer support, but they’ve taken it up a notch since the beginning of lockdown, encouraging leaders to “spend more time ensuring that people are looking after themselves and being looked after, with more 1-2-1’s, more support and more coaching.”

-And while machines that dispense candy and fridges full of snacks might be a tempting thought, a 2018 study showed that access to natural light was a key concern for employees – a concern that DevOps group address with their thoughtful office layout, which maximises window positioning.
+And while fridges full of snacks might be tempting, a 2018 study showed that access to natural light was a key concern for employees.
+It’s a concern that DevOps group address with their thoughtful office layout, which maximises window positioning.
 That said, there are snacks too – primarily Graze boxes, which do the balancing act between moreishness and wholesomeness.

 When all is said and done, however, one of the greatest boons to mental health is simply security.
 Feeling safe.